Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 Supplements

-Antidepressants comprise several drug classes with different targets in the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+Antidepressants include several drug classes with different targets in the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
 It is responsible for processing information and controls most functions of the body and behavior..
-In toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. doses, they can lead to severe neurological, cardiovascular, and metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+In toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. doses, they can cause severe neurological, cardiovascular, and metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. effects in animals.
-The most common drug groups in intoxications in dogs and cats are:
+The most common drug groups involved in intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment. in dogs and cats are:

 1. Selective Serotonin Reuptake Inhibitors (SSRIs)